 Condensation Resistance: This measures a window’s ability to resist condensation on the interior.
 Higher numbers are desired, and are expressed between 1 and 100.
 Anything under 50 is unacceptable; 50 to 60 is good; 60 or more is very good.

-We’re proud to announce that Zen Windows’ Manufacturer Partner, Soft-Lite Windows, won both the National 2014, 2015, and 2016 ENERGY STAR Partner of the Year by the EPA.
+We’re proud to announce that Zen Windows’ Manufacturer Partner, Soft-Lite Windows, won the National 2014, 2015, 2016, 2017 and 2018 ENERGY STAR Partner of the Year by the EPA.
 Soft-Lite manufactures all our windows, so we are very proud that they have been recognized for highly energy efficient design and construction of the windows.

 Want the most energy efficient replacement vinyl windows in St. Paul, Minneapolis, and the surrounding areas?
 Click here to complete our 5-Minute Quote process.
 We’ll provide you with an accurate, ironclad quote by email within one business day—no in-home appointment necessary!